project-fifo/docs/general/watchdog.rst

 Watchdog
 ########

-Watchdog is introduced with FiFo **0.6.1** earlyer releases do not have support for it!
+Watchdog is introduced with FiFo **0.6.1** earlier releases do not have support for it!

 Architecture
 ------------

-Most of watchdog runs inside the cloud's network with the optional posibility the general architecture is as follows:
+Most of watchdog runs inside the cloud's network with the optional possibility the general architecture is as follows:

 .. image:: /_static/images/watchdog.png